dart-lang/tools/pkgs/yaml_edit/README.md

 1. Users are not allowed to define tags in the modifications.
 2. Map keys will always be added in the flow style.
+3. `updateComment` only supports inline comments for nodes rendered on a single line.
+Non-empty block collections are not supported.